 Why does my phone turn off by itself and not turn on?

-In addition to hardware malfunctions, software glitches and firmware bugs can also cause your Moto phone to automatically turn off.
-Phone manufacturers are always working to fix firmware bugs that can make smartphones run slowly, drain batteries, and make systems unstable.
+In addition to hardware malfunctions, software glitches and firmware bugs can cause your Moto phone to turn off turn off automatically.
+Phone manufacturers are always working to fix firmware bugs that can run smartphones slowly, drain batteries, and make systems unstable.

 How can I reset my phone without losing everything?

-Open Settings, then select System, Advanced, Reset options, and Erase all data (factory reset).
+Open Settings, select System, Advanced, Reset options and Erase all data (factory reset).
 Motorola phones will then show you an overview of the data you want to erase.
-Tap Erase All Data, enter your lock screen PIN code, then tap Erase All Data again to start the reset process.
+Tap Erase,, All Data, enter your lock screen PIN code, then tap Erase All Data again to start the reset process.

-What is the difference between the reset and hard reset?
+What is the difference between the reset and the hard reset?

-The two terms factory reset and hard reset are related to settings.
-A factory reset involves a reboot of the entire system and a hard reset involves a reset of all hardware in the system.
+The two terms,, factory reset and hard reset,, are related to settings.
+A factory reset involves a reboot of the entire system,, and a hard reset of all hardware in the system.

 Does factory reset remove viruses?